Overview

 Issues

-The deadline of 'not later than 180 days after the date of the enactment of this Act' in Section 2(a) could place strong pressure on involved agencies, risking rushed decisions or incomplete plans in an area crucial for national security.
+• The phrase 'not later than 180 days after the date of the enactment of this Act' in Section 2(a) might create a tight deadline that could pressure the agencies involved and lead to rushed decisions or incomplete plans.

-The language about 'existing or new programs of record' in Sections 2(c)(1) and 2(c)(2)(A) is vague and might cause confusion on how technologies are transitioned, impacting their effective implementation.
+• The language regarding 'existing or new programs of record' under Section 2(c)(1) and Section 2(c)(2)(A) is vague and could cause confusion about the transition of technologies.

 Sections